 Thank you page

-This is where your audience is directed after completing the lead form and filling out their email, name, phone number from your landing page.
+This is where your audience is directed after completing the lead form and filling out their email, name, and phone number from your landing page.

 Facebook Business Manager

 In order to get started with utilizing Facebook advertising as an efficient marketing tool for your hair salon and spa, you must create a Facebook Business Manager account.
-This is where you can create ad campaigns, audiences, and monitor them over time.
+This is where you can create ad campaigns, and audiences, and monitor them over time.
 Overall, this is where the majority of work will be done to obtain successful leads for your business.

 To set this up you may begin by going to https://business.facebook.com/overview